cs-ssa-w21/final-project-ask/README.md

 is merged with the New York Times Mask Usage data and the Johns Hopkins COVID-19 data.

-8. Final_proj_covid_scraping.ipynb
+8. data_cleaning_for_analysis.ipynb

-This ipynb file merges together the Twitter data (cleaned_maskfree_tweets.csv and cleaned_maskup_tweets.csv) with the county data (county_info_new.csv) in order to gather the FIPS county codes and map education rates.
+This ipynb file merges together the 'mask-free' and 'mask-up' Twitter data collected (cleaned_maskfree_tweets.csv and cleaned_maskup_tweets.csv) with the county data (county_info_new.csv) in order to gather the FIPS county codes and map education rates.